Juan Marichal: Honors

-In 2015 the Estadio Quisqueya in his home country was renamed Quisqueya stadium Juan Marichal after him.
+In 2015, the Estadio Quisqueya in his home country was renamed Estadio Quisqueya Juan Marichal after him.
+The following year, a statue of Marichal was unveiled outside the stadium.

 Personal life

-Marichal became engaged to Alma Rosa in the early 1960s.
-Following the assassination of Rafael Trujillo in 1961, conditions became dangerous in the Dominican Republic, and Marichal sought to marry Rosa during 1962 spring training so he could bring her and her family to the United States.
-Alvin Dark not only consented to Marichal leaving camp, but even gave the pitcher two plane tickets.
+In the early 1960s, Marichal became engaged to Alma Rosa Carvajal.
+Following the assassination of Rafael Trujillo in 1961, the Dominican Republic was thrown into chaos and conditions became dangerous.
+Marichal, in spring training at the time, sought to return to his home country in order to bring Alma back with him to the United States.
+His manager, Alvin Dark, not only consented to Marichal leaving camp, but even gave the pitcher two plane tickets.